jazzband/wagtailmenus/docs/source/settings_reference.rst

 Default value: ``True``

 By default, 'Flat menus' are editable in the Wagtail CMS.
-Setting this to `False` in your project's settings will disable editing 'Flat menus' in the Wagtail CMS.
+Setting this to ``False`` in your project's settings will disable this functionality, and remove the **Flat menus** item from Wagtail's **Settings** menu.

 .. _FLAT_MENUS_MODELADMIN_CLASS: